 Start from the very beginning.
-It’s essential to include your approved booking process and tool.
-Do you want travelers to book with one business travel platform so you can consolidate your spending?
-Do you want travelers to book for themselves according to policy or to submit a request to a travel manager who books all trips?
+It’s essential to include your approved booking process and booking tool: do you want travellers to book with one business travel platform, so you can consolidate your spend?
+Do you want travellers to book for themselves within policy or do you want them to make a travel request to a travel manager who books all trips?

-You should also include an expense policy that clearly lists what purchases can and can’t be expensed.
-This way, travelers can avoid expenses they won’t get reimbursed for.
-Limits should be outlined for all business expenses such as entertainment, business meals, car rental allowances, or event registration fees.
+Your policy should also include an expense policy that clearly lists what purchases can be expensed and what can’t.
+In that way, your travellers can avoid expenses that they won’t get reimbursed for.
+Limits should be outlined for all business expenses such as entertainment expenses, business meals, car rental allowances or registration fees for events.
 All expense limits should be clearly outlined in your policy and visible to employees at every stage.

-Specifically, travelers will need to be familiar with info on:
+More specifically, travellers will need to be familiar with information on: